qgriffith-zz/OpenEats/docs/install.rst

     ./manage.py syncdb
     ./manage.py migrate

-.. note:: Before you run this make sure you have setup your database in the settings.py file
+.. note:: Before you run this make sure you have setup your database in the settings.py file.
+For more
+          information on this see ref:`database-config`.

 Optional Data
 --------------